ConvertCalculator Icon

 Stack multiple images (layers) on top of each other to create a visual product configurator.

 With layered images, you can create your own visual product configurator.
 Instead of having one image for every configuration, you can combine multiple layers into one combined image.
-This approach allows you to create complex configurations, that are easy to set up and load quickly.
+This approach allows you to create complex configurations that are easy to set up and load quickly.

 How do Layered Images work?